JoinTheAlliance/discord-docsbot/README.md

-# AFBot

-A-Frame Helperbot for Discord

-This bot is based on the tutorial [in the Discord developer documentation](https://discord.com/developers/docs/tutorials/hosting-on-cloudflare-workers)
+# Bgent Discord Docs Bot

+Talk to your docs!
+This is an example agent which can be deployed to Cloudflare and your Discord server to provide help on your Github documentation.

 ## Resources used